kisom/goutils/README.md

                     in a bundle.
         renfnv/     Rename a file to base32-encoded 64-bit FNV-1a hash.
-        rhash/      Compute the digest of remote files. showimp/    List the external (e.g. non-stdlib and outside the current working directory) imports for a Go file. ski         Display the SKI for PEM-encoded TLS material. sprox/      Simple TCP proxy.
+        rhash/      Compute the digest of remote files. rolldie/    Roll some dice.
+        showimp/    List the external (e.g. non-stdlib and outside the current working directory) imports for a Go file. ski         Display the SKI for PEM-encoded TLS material. sprox/      Simple TCP proxy.
         stealchain/ Dump the verified chain from a TLS connection to a server.
+        stealchain-server/
-        stealchain- Dump the verified chain from a TLS server/   connection from a client.
+                    Dump the verified chain from a TLS connection from from a client.
-        subjhash/   Print or match subject info from a certificate. tlskeypair/ Check whether a TLS certificate and key file match. utc/        Convert times to UTC.
+        subjhash/   Print or match subject info from a certificate. tlsinfo/    Print information about a TLS connection (the TLS version and cipher suite).
+        tlskeypair/ Check whether a TLS certificate and key file match. utc/        Convert times to UTC.
         yamll/      A small YAML linter.
-    config/         A simple global configuration system where configuration data is pulled from a file or an environment variable transparently.
+        zsearch/    Search for a string in directory of gzipped files. config/         A simple global configuration system where configuration data is pulled from a file or an environment variable transparently.
+        iniconf/    A simple INI-style configuration system.
     dbg/            A debug printer.
     die/            Death of a program.
     fileutil/       Common file functions.
-    lib/            Commonly-useful functions for writing Go programs. logging/        A logging library.
+    lib/            Commonly-useful functions for writing Go programs. log/            A syslog library.
+    logging/        A logging library.
     mwc/            MultiwriteCloser implementation.
-    rand/           Utilities for working with math/rand.
     sbuf/           A byte buffer that can be wiped. seekbuf/        A read-seekable byte buffer.
     syslog/         Syslog-type logging.
     tee/            Emulate tee(1)'s functionality in io.Writers.
-    testio/         Various I/O utilities useful during testing. testutil/       Various utility functions useful during testing.
+    testio/         Various I/O utilities useful during testing.

 Each program should have a small README in the directory with more information.

-All code here is licensed under the ISC license.
+All code here is licensed under the Apache 2.0 license.

 Error handling
 --------------